 These days I play a little rugby, play a little guitar, and am lucky enough to be living my dream – I coach athletes (amateur, pro and Olympic), and help skinny guys like me finally get big and strong.

 We know our way around the gym, we know our way around the kitchen, we know how to wade through research papers, and we know how to take full advantage of our bodytypes.
 We’re really good at packing beastly amounts of muscle onto bony frames.

 Our mission is to take guys that are fed up with being skinny and turn them into beasts.
 What’s a beast?
 A visibly strong, healthy, masculine man.
-And I don’t mean masculine in the machauvinist sense, brah—I mean naturally masculine in the sense that masculinizing hormones course through the veins of healthy men that train and eat like beasts.
+And we don’t mean masculine in the machauvinist sense, brah—we mean naturally masculine in the sense that masculinizing hormones course through the veins of healthy men that train and eat like beasts.
 This will make us resistant to fat, better able to build muscle quickly, burly as a bear, strong as an ox, full of energy, ambition, confidence, and prone to growing hair in unsightly places.

 This isn’t a bodybuilding program, we don’t measure our worth by how much we can bench press, we don’t oil up in our after shots, we don’t walk around with our chests puffed up and we don’t flex every time we pass by a mirror (in public).
 See, we want you to have more ass in your pants than in your personality.

 Us and all of our members are trying to go from Bony to Beastly here, and we leave no bony behind!
-It’s a small community full of great guys.
+It’s a community full of great guys.
 Whatever your muscle-building and physique goals are, we’re here to help you reach them.
 Once you get to beastlihood your glutes are yours to use as you wish—whether they’re for your wife or the babe at the bar.

 – Shane, Jared & Marco